 And a lot of the book is based on behavioral changes people need to adopt as well as mental in addition to changing how they think about money, while other parts involve him pitching his SEO programs (I don’t recommend them.
 I was a member of his Market Hero program and decided to leave due to issues.) and finally the last part of the book goes into specific things such as how to get started on business, where to move into when you make money and then another higher level of it where you invest in things that cost a lot but deliver long term profits such as investing in businesses.

-The lessons I learned from reading Alex’s book:
+The lessons I learned from reading Alex’s 10 Pillars of Wealth book:

 Alex is a multi millionaire (here are others who are also very famous and are in the same business) and far more successful than I am, yet he really connected with me with the way he wrote about certain things in a few pillars which I totally agreed with.
 Things such as not listening to the advice of family or friends if they aren’t successful and that they wrong, not listening to society and not being a part of what he calls the “Traffic Fighters” which are basically everyday workers that get nowhere.

 A big point in his book is to show that most people who go through normal things in life, and think in terms of normal standards (financially) are limiting their potential and possibly even wasting their time and it was one of the things that he says helped him become successful.

 Personally, I share this type of mindset when it comes to business and not listening to normal people, but due to my own laziness, I have not gone as far.
 And with the way Alex writes about why people don’t do this.
 I think anyone would agree with him.

 Now most books that deal with teaching people how to create wealth or improve any area of their life generally only talk about theory and in many cases neglect to really have the person reading it analyze their life and be responsible.